2005 Grambling State Tigers football team

 The 2005 Grambling State Tigers football team represented Grambling State University as a member of the Southwestern Athletic Conference (SWAC) during the 2005 NCAA Division I-AA football season.
 Led by second-year head coach Melvin Spears, the Tigers compiled an overall record of 11–1 and a mark of 9–0 in conference play, and finished as both SWAC and black college national champion.

+The team’s season, along with the experiences of players and the World Famed Tiger Marching Band, was documented in the six-episode BET docudrama called Season of the Tiger.
+The series follows quarterback Bruce Eugene, return specialist Landry “Blu” Carter, and several band members, offering a behind-the-scenes look at their athletic performances, personal challenges, and life both on and off the field.